CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP3A: 394 (0x18a) for GCN 1.0/1.1; 330 (0x14a) for GCN 1.2
 Syntax: V_CVT_F16_F32 VDST, SRC0
-Description: Convert single FP value to half floating point value with rounding from MODE register (single FP rounding mode), and store result to VDST.
+Description: Convert single FP value to half floating point value with rounding from MODE register (single FP rounding mode for GCN 1.0, double FP rounding modefor GCN 1.2), and store result to VDST.
 If absolute value is too high, then store -/+infinity to VDST.
 In GCN 1.2 flushing denormals controlled by MODE.
 In GCN 1.0/1.1, denormals are enabled.
 Operation:
 ```